 Designers, product strategists, and content writers are no strangers to the art of storytelling.
 Leveraging this basic human expression to create immersive user experiences is not just part of the job, it’s essential to every stage of the process.
 And whether you’re developing a mobile app or launching a startup, that process always begins with understanding who those users are in the first place.

 Dimensional characters are what drive our stories forward.
-In the world of product development, user personas do the same.
+In the world of product development, a user or brand persona does the same.
 Think of them as your bright-eyed protagonists: fictional representations of the actual users you want to target with your company’s product or services.
 Rather than detailing one specific individual, however, user personas reflect the characteristics of a broader demographic.
 They both humanize and simplify a wide-ranging dataset surrounding the needs, goals, behaviors, and frustrations of your customer base at large.
 Their power lies in their accessibility; concise yet relatable, they communicate information in a way that’s both memorable and easy to understand.

 Personas shed light on the different ways — and reasons — people buy and use your product.
 Backed by extensive research, an effective one can help you meet the needs of those target audiences by guiding your product’s development.
 Just take it from Aesop’s endearing tortoise.
 In the same way this character taps into our emotions to moralize diligence over haste, user personas build empathy for your customers.
 They bring real people back to the center of what you do and encourage you to advocate for them on their behalf.

-Like any strong central figure, user personas give a gripping performance as the story unfolds.
-Sure, they lay the groundwork for the earliest phases of development and design, but they also serve as a useful tool long after launch.
-By driving relevant content, inspiring impactful marketing strategies, and galvanizing product improvements, user personas play heroic roles every step of the way.
+Like any strong central figure, a brand persona gives a gripping performance as the story unfolds.
+Sure, it lays the groundwork for the earliest phases of development and design, but it also serves as a useful tool long after launch.
+By driving relevant content, inspiring impactful marketing strategies, and galvanizing product improvements, brand personas play heroic roles every step of the way.